torfune/coronamap-fe/README.md

 ## Credits

-Designed and developed by Matej Strnad
+Designed and developed by Matej Strnad with little help of my girlfriend Katarina Cvetkovicova